 Capstone Course (3 credit hours)

 PAD6056, The Practice of Public Management, is a final step before graduation.
 The course is designed to provide students with the opportunity to apply their knowledge, leadership, communication, and decision-making skills acquired during the MPA Program.
 This course is designed to challenge students to demonstrate their capability in synthesizing and integrating conceptual frameworks, and relate these skills to managerial or administrative situations.
-To be eligible for the Capstone course, students must be in their last semester or have completed a minimum of 13 courses.
+To be eligible for the Capstone course, students must be in their last semester or have completed a minimum of 13 courses and must have completed PAD 6060.
 A minimum grade of “B-“must be earned in the Capstone Course.
 Students who transfer before completing all of the requirements for the MPA at USF will need to enroll into a capstone class at another NASPAA accredited institution with prior approval provided by the Director of Public Administration.
 An Independent Research class cannot be substituted for PAD 6056 The Practice of Public Administration.

-Concentration in Executive Public Administration (EPA) - 12 hours
+Concentration in Executive Public Administration (EPA) -